mvolkmann/blog/src/swift/why-swift.md

 // are useful to avoid repeating long type descriptions. typealias StatisticsTuple = (min: Double?, max: Double?, avg: Double?)

-// This function is similar to the previous one, but returns a "named tuple".
+// This function is similar to the previous one but returns a "named tuple".
 // An alternative to consider is using a struct. func statistics2(_ values: [Double]) -> StatisticsTuple {
     let sum = values.reduce(0) { $0 + $1 }